KevinGFripp/Finite-Volume-CFD-in-MATLAB/README.md

 A 2D time-dependent finite-difference MATLAB solver for the Navier-Stokes equations on non-uniform cartesian meshes with staggered grids.

-Two example simulations are included:
+Two example simulations are included
 Lid driven cavity at Re = 1000
 Flow past a square cylinder at Re = 120